 In comparison, consider what's happening with this title.

 Sugar Tax: A Discussion

 Not much value there you might think.
 And you are right.

-The first title anticipates a stance and benefits.
+That's because the first title anticipates a stance and benefits.
 The second title suggests views, discussion and talk.
 But, it falls short of realistic gain.
-An audience will see this distinction.
+So, an audience will see this distinction.
 That's because they want to get something for their time investment.
 And that's why a title that suggests value is always going to be preferred to one that doesn't.

 "The great thing about human language is that it prevents us from sticking to the matter at hand."